swiftlang/swift/docs/Branches.md

   ... then these commits can be cherry-picked to an appropriate, `swift/master` aligned `apple/stable/*` branch in Apple's fork of [llvm-project](https://github.com/apple/llvm-project).
 Please see
   [Apple's branching scheme](https://github.com/apple/llvm-project/blob/apple/master/apple-docs/AppleBranchingScheme.md)
   document to determine which `apple/stable/*` branch you should cherry-pick to.
+Note that no new changes should be submitted directly to `apple/master`.
+We are actively working on eliminating the differences from upstream LLVM.

   2) Changes that depend on Swift (this only applies to LLDB): new commits go to `swift/master-next`